-There are lots of informative signboards along the boardwalk that tell you more about the flora and fauna of this forest.
+There are informative signboards along the boardwalk that tell you more about the flora and fauna of this forest.

 The forest is home to more than 900 flowering plants, 100 ferns and 250 animal species.
-You will encounter a wide range of wildlife from mammals to aquatic creatures and enjoy wonderful panaromas of waters surrounded by a luxuriant forest.
+You may encounter various kinds of wildlife from mammals to birds, and enjoy wonderful panaromas of waters surrounded by a luxuriant forest.
 On occasion, around noon, you might see White-bellied Fish Eagles soaring in the sky and over the waters of the reservoir.